Facts about Chichen Itza in Mexico - A UNESCO World Heritage Site

 In 2000, the New7Wonders campaign set out to choose the New 7 Wonders of the World.
 These “New 7 Wonders” were to be nominated and decided by international vote to reflect a more global picture of ancient humanity’s most notable structures.

 With over 100 million votes cast, Chichen Itza was chosen as one of the New 7 Wonders of the World—and it’s really no secret why.
-As one of the largest and best-preserved archaeological sites in the world, Chichen Itza is home a myriad of ancient Mayan marvels and rich cultural history cherished by travelers across the globe.
+As one of the largest and best-preserved archaeological sites in the world, Chichen Itza is home to a myriad of ancient Mayan marvels and rich cultural histories cherished by travelers across the globe.